Marcos Maidana: Maidana vs. Khan

 Before his fight with Corley, Maidana accused Khan and trainer Freddie Roach of "hypocrisy" and called out Khan in an interview:

 I'll go to Khan's home soil to take the other portion of the WBA title, which belongs to me ...
 They say they want me next when the cameras and mics are on.
 But when it comes to make the fight for real, Roach begs Golden Boy Promotions to keep Khan away from me.

-makingKhan was looking for a good opponent to challenge him for his WBA title.
+Khan was looking for a good opponent to challenge him for his WBA title.
 One of his possible opponents was lightweight Champion Juan Manuel Marquez.
 Marquez decided not to move up in weight and stayed at lightweight.
 Maidana then stated his intention to fight Khan: "Stop looking for possible opponents for the next Khan 11 December in England.
 Stop looking for lightweight boxers and face the real 140-pounders.
 I'll go to Khan's home soil to take the other portion of the WBA title that belongs to me."
 The fight was confirmed on 16 September to take place at the Mandalay Bay in Las Vegas on 11 December.
 Khan was reported to earn at least $1.5 million compared to Maidana who had a purse of $550,000.

 Khan successfully defended his title for the third time against Maidana.
 Khan knocked Maidana down with a combination of 2 body shots in the first round.
 Maidana was saved by the bell but somehow regained composure and continued to battle on.
 Khan dominated the scoring until tiring around round 7.
 Maidana rallied and midway through round 10 stunned Khan with a heavy right hand.
 Maidana landed a series of follow-up uppercuts and rights but could not drop Khan.
 Khan then rallied to win rounds 11 and 12 to solidify a unanimous points decision.
 The scores were 114–111, 114–111, and 113–112.
 Khan was open to a rematch.
 Khan landed 273 of 603 punches thrown (45%) and Maidana landed 156 of 767 thrown (20%).
 The fight was awarded Fight of the Year by the Boxing Writers Association of America.